teraspora/fractagons/README.md

   Recreate an image by reading in its corresponding "Fractagon Map" (.frm) file.
 Hit "\_" to do this.

+  There are 12 Fractagon images in the [examples](https://github.com/1-0-2-4/fractagons/tree/master/examples) directory, together with their .frm files.
+Try loading these and then tweaking them...

   Hit "G" to get a random symmetrical fractal.
 If it's all black or you only see stuff developing around the edges, hit "e" a few times to reduce the scale.
 If you don't like the colours then use "c", "i", "h" and "H" to play with them.
 And "z" of course.

   To make a composite image, change the pixel size to zero with "<" before tweaking parameters, then ">" to increase it to 1 again and recommence drawing.